In this article, we look at how a lack of cultural awareness can have big cost implications for a business.

-Has globalisation led to a homogenity of culture when it comes to product, marketing, sales and service?
+Although the business world is becoming increasingly globalised, this hasn't led to a homogenity of culture when it comes to product, marketing, sales and service.

 Cultural Differences in Business